polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 1. On the **Review + create** blade, click **Create**.

-   > **Note**: Quota increase requests are typically completed during the same business day.
+   > **Note**: Quota increase requests are commonly completed during the same business day.

-### Task 5: Download SAP binaries
+### Task 5: Identify SAP binaries

-1. From the lab computer, start a Web browser, and navigate to **SAP Software Downloads** at https://launchpad.support.sap.com/#/softwarecenter/ (requires an SAP Online Service System account).
+1. From the lab computer, start a Web browser, navigate to **SAP Software Downloads** at https://launchpad.support.sap.com/#/softwarecenter/ and log on using your SAP Online Service System account.

-1. From the **SAP Software Download**, download the following software packages to the lab computer:
+1. In the **SAP Software Download** portal, verify that you have access to the following software packages:

-    -   Installation for SAP IGS integrated in SAP Kernel ; OS: Windows on x64 6 (igsexe_9-80003241.sar)
+    -   Installation for SAP IGS integrated in SAP Kernel ; OS: Windows on x64 6 ; Support Package SAP IGS 7.53 Windows on x64 64bit(igsexe_9-80003241.sar)

-    -   Kernel Part I (753) ; OS: Windows on x64 64bit ; DB: Database independent (SAPEXE_401-80002612.SAR)
+    -   Kernel Part I (753) ; OS: Windows on x64 64bit ; DB: Database independent; Support Package SAP KERNEL 7.53 64-BIT UNICODE Windows on x64 64bit #Database independent (SAPEXE_401-80002612.SAR)

-    -   Kernel Part II (753) ; OS: Windows on x64 64bit ; DB: MS SQL SERVER (SAPEXEDB_401-80002611.SAR)
+    -   Kernel Part II (753) ; OS: Windows on x64 64bit ; DB: MS SQL SERVER; Support Package SAP KERNEL 7.53 64-BIT UNICODE Windows on x64 64bit MS SQL SERVER (SAPEXEDB_401-80002611.SAR)

-    -   SAP HOST AGENT 7.21 SP42 ; OS: Windows on x64 64bit (SAPHOSTAGENT42_42-20009417.SAR)
+    -   SAP HOST AGENT 7.21 SP45 ; OS: Windows on x64 64bit (SAPHOSTAGENT45_45-20009417.SAR)

-    -   SAP IGS Fonts and Textures (igshelper_17-10010245.sar)
+    -   SAP IGS Fonts and Textures; Support Package SAP IGS HELPER # OS independent (igshelper_17-10010245.sar)

-    -   Support Package SAPCAR 7.21 Windows on x64 64bit (SAPCAR_1211-80000938.EXE)
+    -   Support Package SAPCAR 7.21 Windows on x64 64bit (SAPCAR_1311-80000938.EXE)

+    -   SOFTWARE PROVISIONING MGR SWPM 1.0 SP28 for NW higher than 7.0x (SWPM10SP28_3-20009707.SAR)

-    -   Support Package SOFTWARE PROVISIONING MGR 1.0 Windows on x64 64bit (SWPM10SP26_1-20009707.SAR)
+    -   Support Package SOFTWARE PROVISIONING MGR SP28 SWPM10_IM_WINDOWS_X86_64 (51054279_15.ZIP)

-    -   SAP Kernel 7.45 Windows Server on x64 64bit - NW 7.5 (51050826_10.ZIP)
+    -   SAP Kernel 7.45 Windows Server on x64 64bit - NW 7.5; SAP DC Kernel 7.45 Windows Server on x64 64bit (51051055_10.ZIP)

     -   NW 7.5 Installation Export (51050829_3.ZIP)

     > **Note**: The packages names (listed above in parenthesis) might be superseded by newer versions.
 If so, ensure to adjust accordingly all references to the names of these packages in this task.
 To find appropriate packages, you can take advantage of the search functionality of the **SAP Software Downloads** portal.

 You should follow all steps provided *before* performing the Hands-on lab.